AlexanderFabisch/gmr/paper/paper.md

                   {\boldsymbol{\mu}_{\boldsymbol{y}|\boldsymbol{x}}}_k,
                   {\boldsymbol{\Sigma}_{\boldsymbol{y}|\boldsymbol{x}}}_k).$$

-# Application
+# Example

-TODO

-- connection to sklearn
 - examples
-- references: GMR, sklearn
-- math: conditioning
 - Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.

 # References